SQL reference for query expressions used in ArcGIS

 Note:

-Shapefiles and other nongeodatabase file-based data sources do not support subqueries.
+Shapefiles and other nongeodatabase file-based data sources (except for Excel files) do not support subqueries.
 Subqueries that are performed on versioned enterprise feature classes and tables will not return features that are stored in the delta tables.
 File geodatabases provide the limited support for subqueries explained in this section, while enterprise geodatabases provide full support.
 For information on the full set of subquery capabilities of enterprise geodatabases, refer to your RDBMS documentation.

 This query returns the features with a GDP2006 greater than the GDP2005 of any of the features contained in countries: